 These muscles found in the upper leg allow the knee to bend.
-Several other muscles are attached to and act on the femur.
+In addition, several other muscles are attached to and act on the femur.
 Here are the three hamstring muscles:

-- Biceps femoris: This is a long muscle that runs from the thigh region to the fibula’s head.
+- Biceps femoris: This long muscle runs from the thigh region to the fibula’s head.
 The muscle flexes the knee and has two parts; the long head and the short head.

-- Semimembranosus: It is a long muscle that runs from the pelvis to the tibia.
+- Semimembranosus is a long muscle that runs from the pelvis to the tibia.
 This muscle helps in rotating the tibia and extending the thigh.

 - Semitendinosus: The Semitendinosus is in the middle of the biceps femoris and semimembranosus.
 Also, this muscle helps in extending the thigh and flexes the knee.

 - Vastus lateralis: Otherwise known as the vastus externus.
-They are the biggest and strongest muscle in the quadriceps.
+They are the most significant and strongest muscle in the quadriceps.
 It helps to extend the lower legs and improve the body when standing up.